 - Difficulty concentrating

 - Increased appetite and weight gain

 - Irritability or depression

 How bad your symptoms are depends on how long you smoked.
-How many cigarettes you smoked each day also plays a role.
+The number of cigarettes you smoked each day also plays a role.

 FEEL READY TO QUIT?

 First, set a quit date.
-Quit completely on that day.
+That is the day you will quit completely.
 Before your quit date, you may begin reducing your cigarette use.
-But remember, there is no safe level of cigarette smoking.
+Remember, there is no safe level of cigarette smoking.